Updated March 17, 2023

-The testing should be performed on the hardware system which is going to be installed in the system.
+The testing should be performed on the hardware system, which is going to be installed in the system.
 It is a meaningful process because it is used to check and restore the backup process if it’s going to be installed on a different machine.
 The backup of the disc and the hardware disc should be of the same size. but this problem can be overcome by creating a virtual machine.
-Virtualization vendors such as VMware are available
+Virtualization vendors such as VMware are available.

 Testing should be made in online backup systems because the backup service providers save from directly exposing to media problems by using fault-tolerant storage systems.
-The backup systems are extremely reliable, it is mandatory to check the restore side of the system to ensure that there is no outages or flaws in security, encryption and retrieve functions
+The backup systems are extremely reliable; it is mandatory to check the restore side of the system to ensure that there is no outages or flaws in security, encryption and retrieve functions.

 Minor risk is expected on data backups and off-site storage design to prevent the enterprise from disaster.
 Once the files and data are restored, the following checks should be made to ensure that no data is lost or corrupted.
 Find and rename the corrupted folder, Check the number of files in the restored folders and cross-check with an existing folder, Check whether files are accessible.
-Ensure that the user can log in to the application and he can browse the data, update the data, fetch the data.
+Ensure that the user can log in to the application, and he can browse the data, update the data, fetch the data.

 It is good to open many files holding different data types, mp3, documents, pictures, and videos.
 Check-in both large and small-sized files.
 Just compare them with existing libraries and directories.
 Determine the possibility of the recovery process and verify the backup facilities.
 Ensure that corrective actions are filed and check the understanding of backup facilities.
 Then provide mandatory training to the concerned team.
-Demonstrate the team about the ability of the company to restore and recover from critical failures.
+Demonstrate to the team the ability of the company to restore and recover from critical failures.
 Execute the recovery plan at regular intervals

 Examples of Recovery Testing

-Few examples of recovery testing are carried out as below,
+A few examples of recovery testing are carried out as below,

 When an application is fetching data from the network, remove the connecting cable, then after some time, plug in the cable back and check whether the application is getting the data from the same point at when the connection is lost.